liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-sharepoint-agents.md

 | No                                      | Yes                   | Yes                         | All unlicensed users can create and use agents up to 10,000 queries per month and then pay-as-you-go kicks in once the user exceeds the 10,000 queries limit for the month; or once the six-month promotion is over. |
 | Yes                                     | Yes                   | Yes                         | - Licensed users can create and use agents without using the trial promotion or pay-as-you-go billing. <br>- Unlicensed users can create and use agents up to 10,000 queries per month and then pay-as-you-go kicks in once the user exceeds the 10,000 queries limit for the month; or once the six-month promotion is over. |
 | Yes                                     | No                    | No                          | - Licensed users can create and use agents. <br>- Unlicensed users can't create or use agents. |

+## Monitor agent usage

+Users with at least site visitor's permissions can check the agent's file statistics, use search to find all agents for bulk actions, and see site usage.
+SharePoint admins can use the SharePoint Online Management Shell, Microsoft Purview audit log, Microsoft Cost Management, and SharePoint Advanced Management to monitor agent usage at the organization level.
+For more information, see [Monitor SharePoint agent usage](/sharepoint/sharepoint-online/monitor-agent-usage).